Taxation of international executives

-With effect from 1 January 2007, the Revenue commissioners are prepared to accept that tax free subsistence that relates to the provision of accommodation and utility charges may be paid or reimbursed for the first 12 months of a temporary assignment provided that the period of assignment in Ireland does not exceed 24 months.
+The Revenue commissioners are prepared to accept that tax free subsistence that relates to the provision of accommodation and utility charges may be paid or reimbursed for the first 12 months of a temporary assignment provided that the period of assignment in Ireland does not exceed 24 months.

 Are there any concessions made for expatriates in Ireland?